ptpuyen1511/my_notes/git/git_notes.md

 New update for personal access token Github

-Remove old stored password: `rm ~/.git-credentials`.
+Remove old stored username and password: `rm ~/.git-credentials`.

 Try `git fetch` to update new username and password.

-`git config --global credential.helper store` for store token.
+`git config --global credential.helper store` for storing token (also username).

 ---